django-fluent/django-fluent-dashboard/docs/advanced.rst

 Advanced customization
 ======================

-For advanced dashboard or menu layouts bejond the normal :doc:`settings <configuration>`, the classes provided by this package (and additionally `django-admin-tools`) can be overwritten.
+For advanced dashboard or menu layouts beyond the normal :doc:`settings <configuration>`, the classes provided by this package (and additionally `django-admin-tools`) can be overwritten.

 Changing the dashboard layout